fabferri/az-pattern/nat-iptables/Readme.md

 [![3]][3]

-**NOTE: if you want to keep permanet across reboot the iptables configurations, you need to add at the end the command: iptables-save** <br>
+**NOTE: <br>
-The iptables configuration is applied to the nva by ARM template with **Managed Run** command (in preview).
+if you want to keep permanet across reboot the iptables configurations, you need to add at the end the command: iptables-save** <br>
-[Run scripts in your Linux VM by using managed Run Commands](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/run-command-managed)
+The iptables configuration is applied to the nva by ARM template with **Managed Run** command (in preview) [Run scripts in your Linux VM by using managed Run Commands](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/run-command-managed)

 ## <a name="NGINX server blocks"></a>2.
 Bash script to configure the NGINX server blocks in appVM